-The headteacher or acting headteacher choose to cancel a permanent exclusion that has not yet been reviewed by the governing board.
+The Headteacher or Acting Headteacher may choose to cancel a permanent exclusion that has not yet been reviewed by the governing board.

 This decision must be communicated with parents/guardians immediately.
-Then, headteacher or acting headteacher must email Karen Lee (suspensions coordinator) who will follow up the phone call/ meeting in person with a letter home and will update SIMS accordingly.
+Then, Headteacher/ Acting Headteacher must email Karen Lee (suspensions coordinator) who will follow up the phone call/ meeting in person with a letter home and will update SIMS accordingly.
 The school will then inform any social worker or early help worker known to be working with the child or a VSH for LAC's.

-Once the student has completed their period in the inclusion room or FTE/ Suspension, both parent and student must attend a reintegration meeting and additional supportive strategies may be put in place.
+Once the student has completed their period of IE or FTE/ Suspension, both parent and student must attend a reintegration meeting and additional supportive strategies may be put in place.
 Whilst we will always try our best to ensure this is at a mutually convenient time, this should always take place during school/ office hours (08:00- 17:00) and will be initially be at a time set by the school.